 To take your practical test, you’ll need to be at least 17 years old, have your provisional driving licence, and have passed a driving theory test within the last two years.

-If you’re learning to drive in Great Britain (England, Scotland, or Wales), you can book your test on the GOV.UK website.
+If you’re learning to drive in Great Britain (England, Scotland, or Wales - but not Northern Ireland), you can book your test on the GOV.UK website.

 If you’re learning to drive in Northern Ireland, you can book your test on the DVA website.